btadine/blockchain-developer-bootcamp-final-project-new/README.md

 - `yarn install`
 - `yarn start`
 - Open `http://localhost:3000`
 - Connect with Metamask.
 Switch network to `Localhost:8545`, chainId default

+## Server deployment

+#### Same as local deployment except:
+- truffle migrate should be run in `--network ropsten`
+- No need to change Constants.js
+- `.env` file should include as well the parameter `REACT_APP_ALCHEMY_KEY` with a valid Alchemy API key

 ## Public Ethereum account for NFT Certificate
 0xE03A750EED6C6A38a30910fC6Ce1eF047bF8714b